state-space-models/cuthbert/cuthbertlib/linalg/README.md

 specified subset of rows and columns to the start with remaining dimensions moved to the end and parameterized so that they are ignored in a Bayesian update or logpdf calculation.
+- `symmetric_inv_sqrt`, which computes the inverse square root of a symmetric matrix.
+It does so exactly in the case that the matrix is positive definite.
+In the case of zero or negative singular values, it supports approximate inverse square roots in a similar manner to (Moore-Penrose) pseudo-inversion.